EndPointCorp/end-point-blog/2022/04/12/quartz-schduler-as-a-service.html.md

 * A DB table for creating/updating scheduler job definitions
 * Observer Schduler Job for observing the scheduler job table if there are any updates in the scheduled jobs (new job, updated job or disabled job etc.)
-* Scheduled Job - you might define different schedulable job types, KPI is one of those and I am going to give an example on this one.
+* Business Job - you might define serveral schedulable business job types, KPI is one of those and I am going to give an example on this one.

 Simplicity should be the ultimate goal in a design, however the details can have their complexities.

 This design doesn't replace or provide an alternative to how Quartz-Scheduler is scheduling its jobs.
-How Quartz-Scheduler is scheduling is subject to job persistence and it is out of this article's scope and I am assuming we are scheduling the jobs all in RAM store.
+How Quartz-Scheduler is scheduling is subject to job persistence and it is out of this article's scope and I am assuming we are scheduling the jobs all in Quartz-Scheduler's RAM-store or Job-store.

 ### Read and Manage Job Data